 Because no two forests are alike, no two sugar bushes are alike either.
-Our maple syrup is certified Biodynamic, Wild Harvest, and Organic*.
+Our maple syrup is certified Organic by Vermont Organic Farmers.
 It comes from our pristine, southeastern facing mountain forest in Ira, Vermont where the snow remains on the ground for a long time.
 That's why we call it SINGLE SOURCE.

 Maple production is different from year to year.
 The individuality of the trees, the piece of earth feeding the roots, and weather conditions produce maple sap and syrup with subtle variations in color, grade and flavor.